BenJoyenConseil/crunch-bof/README.md

 # crunch-bof

-The goal : learn Apache Crunch programming.
+The goal : to learn Apache Crunch programming.

 How ?
 You have to implement the code to pass the tests.

 mvn clean install -DSkipTests